TheMrityunjayPathak/IndiaPopulationAnalysis/README.md

 🌏 India Population Analysis 🌏

 Hello Everyone, 👋
-I made this Population Analysis Report in PowerBI with my own Dataset 2011 Census of India.
+I made this Population Analysis Report in PowerBI with one of my own Dataset 2011 Census of India.

 📝 Report has Multiple Section's from where you can manage the Data, Like: